Categories

 So, if a self-employed person uses their vehicle for 100 percent business use and the vehicle is in the company’s name, then the car or truck is fully deductible.

-If the vehicle is in your personal name and used partly for personal, and partly for business use, then there are two ways to calculate the deductions
+If the vehicle is in your name and used partly for personal, partly for business use, then there are two ways to calculate the deductions

 Track your actual car expenses, including gas, maintenance, insurance, and depreciation, and deduct a percentage supported by the number of business miles you drive.